choff/anbox-modules/README.md

    sudo rm -f /lib/udev/rules.d/99-anbox.rules
   ```

 You must then restart your device.
-You can then verify modules were removed by trying to load the modules and checking the created devices:
+You can then verify module was removed by trying to load the module and checking the created device:

 ```
- sudo modprobe ashmem_linux
  sudo modprobe binder_linux
- lsmod | grep -e ashmem_linux -e binder_linux
+ lsmod | grep -e binder_linux
- ls -alh /dev/binder /dev/ashmem
+ ls -alh /dev/binder
 ```

 You are expected to see output like:

 ```
-modprobe: FATAL: Module ashmem_linux not found in directory /lib/modules/6.0.2-76060002-generic
 modprobe: FATAL: Module binder_linux not found in directory /lib/modules/6.0.2-76060002-generic
 ls: cannot access '/dev/binder': No such file or directory
-ls: cannot access '/dev/ashmem': No such file or directory
 ```

 # Packaging: